 3 August 2018)

-This review was published in The Straits Times on 6 August 2018
+This review was published in The Straits Times (online edition) on 10 August 2018 with the title "Unconventional choice, but Dialogues of the Carmelites a landmark for New Opera Singapore".

 New Opera Singapore (NOS) has done it again.
 By mounting the Singapore premiere of Francis Poulenc's 1957 opera Dialogues Of The Carmelites (Dialogues Des Carmelites), it defied the conventions of what operas should local companies be presenting.
 No Verdi, no Puccini, no Mozart, but no worries.
 NOS had Purcell, Britten and Monteverdi on its books, and has now added 20th century Frenchman Francis Poulenc to its list of successes.

 In reality, Carmelites should not have been a great surprise as it represented the last of last century's great tonal operas, conceived during the era when serious composers were pursuing atonalism and avant-garde agenda.
 Its subject, the 1794 martyrdom of the Camelite order of

 during the French

 Revolution's Great Terror, was also fertile for exploitation in musical drama.
 Compiegne

 Sung in English instead of French, directed by Kyongsu Kathy Han and conducted by Chan Wei Shing, this production was furthered by a very strong cast of principals as the ill-fated nuns.
 The protagonist Blanche (soprano Victoria Songwei Li) as aristocrat-turned-novice sparkled as she alternated between hope and fear, finally finding a resolution in extreme courage.
 Beside her, Sister Constance (soprano Capucine Daumas) was a light-hearted and playful presence, the perfect foil.